lammps/lammps/doc/src/pair_tracker.rst

 A corresponding :doc:`fix pair_tracker <fix_pair_tracker>` must be defined
 to use this pair style.

-This pairstyle is currently incompatible with granular pairstyles that extend beyond the contact (e.g. JKR and DMT).
+This pair style is currently incompatible with granular pair styles that extend beyond the contact (e.g. JKR and DMT).

 Related commands